angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

-Stompy strategies are defined by trying to utilise cards like Chalice of the Void and Blood Moon coupled with fast mana from cards like Ancient Tomb, City of Traitors, Chrome Mox and Simian Spirit Guide to try and lock out the opposing deck and deploy fast-ramping threats like Goblin Rabblemaster, Thoughtknot Seer or Arcbound Ravager to end the game.
+Stompy strategies are defined by trying to utilise cards like Chalice of the Void and Blood Moon coupled with fast mana from cards like Ancient Tomb, City of Traitors, Chrome Mox and Simian Spirit Guide to try and lock out the opposing deck and deploy fast-ramping threats like Goblin Rabblemaster, Thought-Knot Seer or Arcbound Ravager to end the game.
 They normally run a suite of permanent based disruption cards and, if in {R}, Pyroblast effects to disrupt our strategy.
 It is best to bring in permanent removal to deal with their static